westial/commotalkie/TESTLIST.md

 - Lora address and channel add 3 bytes to the message length.
 + Listen callback returns a boolean value.
 + passing argument 1 of 'read_from_serial_callback' discards 'const' qualifier from pointer target type
+- Subscriber turns on the receiver when it starts pulling in.
+- Subscriber turns off the receiver when the input is read.